awslabs/aws-sdk-swift/reference/0.x/AWSDirectoryService/DirectoryClient.md

 ### `connectDirectory(input:completion:)`

 Creates an AD Connector to connect to a self-managed directory.
 Before you call ConnectDirectory, ensure that all of the required permissions have been explicitly granted through a policy.
-For details about what permissions are required to run the ConnectDirectory operation, see <a href="http:​//docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html">Directory Service API Permissions:​ Actions, Resources, and Conditions
+For details about what permissions are required to run the ConnectDirectory operation, see [Directory Service API Permissions: Actions, Resources, and Conditions Reference](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html).
-Reference.

 ``` swift
 public func connectDirectory(input: ConnectDirectoryInput, completion: @escaping (ClientRuntime.SdkResult<ConnectDirectoryOutputResponse, ConnectDirectoryOutputError>) -> Void)